 Results

 A total of 66 patients who were admitted with the impression of UTI were enrolled in the study.
 They were divided into two groups.
 Group 1 was consisted of 24 subjects (mean age, 11.33±12.45 months) with positive urine culture and group 2 was consisted of 42 subjects (mean age, 13.71±17.24 months) with negative urine culture.
-Anthropometric characteristics including age, sex. height, weight, height z-score, weight z-score, BSA I, BSA II, Rohler index, Kaup index, and each renal length measured by DMSA and US showed no significant difference between two groups (Table 1).
-According to these results, correlation and regression analysis was conducted as a whole group.
+Anthropometric characteristics including age, sex. height, weight, height z-score, weight z-score, BSA I, BSA II, Rohler index, Kaup index, and each renal length measured by DMSA and US showed no significant difference between two groups (

 We choose the left DMSA as a representative of the renal length, as in comparison of the each side of renal length by two method, the correlation coefficient between DMSA and US was higher on left (r=0.783) than right (r=0.693) (data were not shown).

 We tried to figure out the independent variables which influence on the renal length by using the stepwise multiple regression analysis.
 Regression analysis was conducted separately with BSA I or BSA II.
-The significant contributing factor for renal growth was height (R2=0.636, P<0.001) (Table 3).
-Other factors (age, sex, weight, BSA I, BSA II, Rohler index, Kaup index) were not remained.
+The significant contributing factor for renal growth was height (R

 Discussion

 Somatic growth in children was advanced during last few decades with the change of socioeconomic development.
 Recently weight gain is more prominent than height and obesity is emerged as a public health issue.
-Adequate organ growth in children is important and it is directly related to its function7).
+Adequate organ growth in children is important and it is directly related to its function

 DMSA scan, US, intravenouspyelogram (IVP), computerized tomography (CT), and magnetic resonance imaging (MRI) are used to measure the size of the kidneys.
 For children, relatively noninvasive and cost effective technique such as US and DMSA are commonly used.
 The accuracy of these imaging methods depends on either the position of the probe or the experience of physician.